force-net/blazer/README.md

 What is streaming mode?
 Imagine, you have a monitoring service, which sends a lot of *similar* data about own status.
 Usually this data is same, but slightly differs by time and some parameters.
 But every portion of data requires a *flush* operation.
 In another words, it should be saved on disk or transferred via network.
 You want to compress this data, and want to do it fast, so, GZip is very slow for you.
 You can choose Snappy or LZ4, but these compressors are *block*.
 Every piece of data compressed independently.
 It is not problem with large chunks, but small chunks cause serious degradation.
-This pictore shows compression rate in relation to block size.
-Tests was performed on large log file, with .NET implemenation of corresponding compressors.
+This picture shows compression rate in relation to block size.
+Tests were performed on large log file, with .NET implementation of corresponding compressors.
 In .NET, standard [GZipStream](https://msdn.microsoft.com/en-us/library/system.io.compression.gzipstream(v=vs.110).aspx) does not support flush at all, so, instead of it [SharpZipLib](https://icsharpcode.github.io/SharpZipLib/) was used.

 ![Block Size Chart](Doc/Images/chart_blocksize1.png)

-*Percents of compression more than 100% due adding of headers, footers and other structural elements by compressors*
+*Percent of compression more than 100% due adding of headers, footers and other structural elements by compressors*

 You can see, that LZ4 and Snappy do very bad compression on small blocks, Blazer is better and GZip is best, but it is really slower other competitors.
 So, Blazer is good variant for fast data transferring and you can use it for every pipe streams (one side: writes and compress, other side: reads and decompress data).

 ### Compressors/Encoders
-In real, Blazer can use **two** different algoritms with code names **stream** and **block** (There are another algorithm **no compression** it can be used for keeping blazer-structured stream).
+In real, Blazer can use **two** different algorithms with code names **stream** and **block** (There are another algorithm **no compression** it can be used for keeping blazer-structured stream).

 **Stream** algorithm described above and it is very good for compression of streamed data.
-**Block** algorithm is used for comperssing files.
-It uses large independend chunks, gives better compression rate and better compression speed.
+**Block** algorithm is used for compressing files.
+It uses large independent chunks, gives better compression rate and better compression speed.
 Also, can be realized in multi-threaded mode (currently, not implemented).
 But it has average decompression speed (same as compression) and will give bad results for small chunks.

 Also, stream algorithm has **High** version (like LZ4 HC), which increases compression rate but compression speed is very low.
-This algorithm does not finished, it results even can be better in future implementations (but in fully compatible with standard structure, so, decompession is same).
+This algorithm does not finished, it results even can be better in future implementations (but in fully compatible with standard structure, so, decompression is same).

 In another words, you can meet next situations: